-Situated perfectly in the stunning grounds of the Old Royal Naval College, The Old Brewery is a historic working microbrewery as well as a restaurant, café and bar.
-Visitors can choose to indulge in rustic homemade dishes, cakes and pastries, hot bistro-style food as well as modern British cooking.
+Situated in the stunning grounds of the Old Royal Naval College, The Old Brewery is a historic working microbrewery as well as a restaurant, café and bar.
+Visitors can choose to indulge in rustic homemade dishes, cakes and pastries and modern British cooking.
 The Old Brewery is just one of many pubs and bars Greenwich has to offer.

-Hosting film viewings from the latest blockbusters to foreign movies, arty independents, live streaming of theatre shows, popular classics and special animations for children, the Greenwich Picturehouse offers something for everyone.
+Screening the latest blockbusters, foreign films, arty independents, live theatre show streamings, popular classics and special animations for children, the Greenwich Picturehouse offers something for everyone.
 The independent cinema boasts two restaurants and a bar, and, of course, comfy seats to sink into in front of the big screen.

-Being the only one of its kind in the UK, The Fan Museum is uniquely dedicated to honouring the craft and history of fans — with some dating right back to the 12th century and up to contemporary times.
-Some exhibitions are permanent, with others more temporary, all portraying different themes including politics, fashion, fine art and architecture.
-Within the enchanting garden room of the museum, The Orangery offers an idyllic space to enjoy afternoon tea, which was voted best value by the Daily Telegraph in 2012.
+The only one of its kind in the UK, the Fan Museum is uniquely dedicated to honouring the craft and history of fans, with some fans in the collection dating back to the 11th century.
+There are Art Deco fans, lace fans, French fans and everything in between.
+Within the enchanting garden room of the museum, the Orangery offers an idyllic space to enjoy afternoon tea.

-Dating back to Roman times, Greenwich Park is the most historic of all the Royal Parks in London.
-There are ample attractions available within the green space, including a wilderness deer park, cafés and incredible views from the London General Wolfe statue across the River Thames to the capital.
-The park is also part of the Greenwich Maritime World Heritage Site.
+Dating back to Roman times, Greenwich Park is the oldest Royal Park in London.
+The park boasts a wilderness deer park, an enchanting rose garden, cafés and incredible views from the General Wolfe statue across the River Thames to the capital.
+It is part of the Greenwich Maritime World Heritage Site.

-The quirky comedy club that is Up The Creek offers an intimate setting for an evening of stand-up hilarity followed by a disco, making it a perfect nightspot in Greenwich.
-Acts that have appeared at the venue include Russell Brand, Russell Howard, Michael McIntyre, Sarah Millican and many more.
+The quirky comedy club that is Up The Creek offers an intimate setting for an evening of stand-up hilarity followed by a late-night disco, making it a perfect nightspot in Greenwich.
+Acts that have appeared at the venue include Russell Brand, Russell Howard, Michael McIntyre and Sarah Millican.

-Located in the heart of Greenwich, the Cutty Sark is a 19th-century tea clipper that now welcomes visitors to hop on-board and to freely tour the ship, following in the footsteps of merchant seaman.
-Shows and events are on, regularly, below deck in the studio theatre, along with family activities on deck, which are offered throughout the year.
+Located in the heart of Greenwich, the Cutty Sark is a 19th-century tea clipper ship that now welcomes visitors to hop onboard and tour the ship.
+Shows and events are held regularly below deck in the studio theatre, along with family activities on deck that are held throughout the year.